netanelc305/WonderShell/README.md

 ## Details
 POC example to exploit [Wondershare Dr.Fone](https://drfone.wondershare.com/) .
-Dr.Fone is a phone tool-kit develop by wondershare , vulnerable to RCE.
+Dr.Fone is a phone toolkit develop by wondershare , and vulnerable to RCE.\
 As unauthenticated user we manage to execute remote code as SYSTEM user.

 Vulnerable services: